yfractal/blog/blog/2025-01-15-non-blocking-stack-profiler.md

 ## Summary

 This article introduces how SDB scans the Ruby stack without relying on the GVL.
 By not blocking the application, it enables faster stack scanning and more accurate latency measurements, making a true always-on stack profiler possible.
+While releasing the GVL resolves the main challenges faced by Ruby stack profilers, it is not sufficient to create a fully non-blocking stack profiler.
+SDB employs additional concurrency techniques to achieve this, such as spinlocks for synchronizing threads between the Ruby VM and SDB, memory barriers for trace IDs, and a left-right style [7] message queue for its new symbolizer.
+SDB is still under development, with features such as memory compaction support and detailed evaluations and comparisons based on a Rails application coming soon.

 ## References